Transforma logo

 Connected Scales

-This section discusses the uses of connected scales (like self-monitoring to lose weight).
+This section first explains that although connected scales do not directly help in overcoming health issues, they can be used for self-monitoring.
+It then discusses the uses of connected scales (like self-monitoring to lose weight).
 It then mentions both the benefits (like developing a calorie-controlled diet) and drawbacks (like stress resulting in disordered eating) of frequent weight monitoring.

-It then mentions the connectivity technologies that are used to support connected scales, explains their working mechanism, and talks about their functions (like measuring standing heart rate).
-It also talks about some of the largest providers of fitness tracking devices including Withings, Fitbit, and Garmin.
+It then mentions the connectivity technologies that are used to support connected scales (including Wi-Fi and Bluetooth), explains their working mechanism, and talks about their functions (like measuring standing heart rate and vascular age).
+It also talks about some of the largest providers of fitness tracking devices, including Fitbit, which offers the Aria Air Smart Scale that uses Bluetooth connectivity for data sharing, is compatible with both Android and iOS, and can measure the BMI and weight of users.

 Key vendors for Healthcare Monitoring